jebadca/Mid_Project_Namaste/README.md

 Our presentation can be found [here](https://github.com/suphawadeeth/Mid_Project_Namaste/blob/main/slide_presentation.pdf)

 ### Approaches
-1) Understand the problem --> defind target
+1) Understand the problem --> define target
 2) Data Exploration: Python, SQL, Tableau
 3) Build the best model
     - We have built and tested 10 different models along the process.